UEFI-code/MSRA_thePracticeSpaceProject_PyTorchCUDA/README.md

 # Good news!

-You can try to build even you have NO GPU with my HACK!
+You can try to build the CUDA code even you have NO GPU with my HACK!

 Go to the myLinear\_CUDA\_backend to See Details.